SkylineCommunications/dataminer-docs/connector-help/connector_help/Belgacom_DB_Push_Extended.md

 ### Oracle

-The **Oracle** page contains the configuration parameters on the left side, as decribed in the "Configuration" section above.
+The **Oracle** page contains the configuration parameters on the left side, as described in the "Configuration" section above.

 On the right side are the parameters that are used to execute the offload: